swcarpentry-ja/carpentries-coc/topic_folders/communications/resources/comms-strategy.md

 ##### Localisation efforts at The Carpentries

 The Carpentries is intent on creating inclusive spaces in which communities from diverse backgrounds can thrive.
 Contextualising the resources The Carpentries creates is a big part of this.
-The Community Development team sees it as a positive step toward community growth and sustainability at hyper-local levels that is worth exploring in different ways from April 2019
+The Community Development team sees it as a positive step toward community growth and sustainability at hyper-local levels that is worth exploring in different ways from April 2019 onwards

   <ol style="list-style-type: lower-alpha;">
   <strong><li>Translations </li></strong>

   Several of our lessons have been translated through the tireless efforts of our community members.
-A framework to guide community groups interested in translating our lessons into other languages will be prioritised in Q2, 2019.
+A framework to guide community groups interested in translating our lessons into other languages will be prioritised in Q2 2021.

   <strong><li>Message broadcast and communication discussion timings</li></strong>